aDR300684/CryptoNewsSentiment/README.md

 ## Future Updates

-- **Data Analysis:** Insights into the data analysis process will be detailed in this section.
+- **Exploratory Data Analysis (EDA):** Insights into the data analysis process, focusing on understanding the content and sentiment of the news articles.
-- **Model Development:** Information about the development and training of the machine learning model will be elaborated here.
+- **Model Development:** Details about the development and training of the sentiment analysis model will be elaborated here.
-- **Results and Interpretation:** Findings and interpretations from the sentiment analysis will be discussed in this part.
+- **Results and Interpretation:** Findings and interpretations from the sentiment analysis of the news articles will be discussed in this part.

 ## Contact